 Meetings are held on the third Thursday of every month and are open to anyone who would like to attend (and is over 21, of course).
-We get together at a different member’s house each month, generally in the central and southern RI area.
+We get together at a different location (homebrew shop, member’s house, or BYOB restaurant) each month, generally in the central and southern RI area.
 Meetings are casual and friendly and a great way to try awesome homebrews and talk brewing with other knowledgeable and passionate brewers.
-Join our email list to be informed of meeting locations.
+Join our Meetup Group to be informed of meeting locations.

 What are some of the benefits of joining RIFT?
 You mean besides the warm glow and general sense of well-being that comes from hanging out with good people who love beer?
 RIFT members can save money by taking part in bulk ingredient and equipment buys, learn about new techniques and ingredients from monthly topics, and get access to private brewery tours.
 And many people say nothing lights a fire under their butt to get brewing like knowing there are other brewers waiting to sample their beers.